Getting past busy, to the stuff you want…

 Remember, you only know what to reach for if you pay attention to what you want.

-Not in a wistful ‘that’d be nice’ kind of wanting.
+Not in a wistful ‘that’d be nice’ kind of a wanting way.

 But acknowledging a desire for what really matters to you, and taking responsibility for how you can bring it into your life.

-You can carry on in your busy-coma and get to that later.
+You can carry on in your busy-coma and get to it later.

 Or you can really put your mind to discovering what actually matters to you – what you need in your life – and what it feels like if you keep putting it on lay away.